 Early in the development process, the right knowledge and skills were often missing.
 Professionalizing the roles was a priority, but wasn't always possible.
 Those involved informally filled many different roles until the network evolved further.
-Early entities involved were not officially grain sellers, a business type with licensing and regulatory requirements.
-This was one reason that GLBW often gave grain to end users free of charge rather than 'selling' grain to them; another reason was to help spur value chain development by offsetting the tremendous amount of in-kind staff time that businesses were contributing.
+As one example, early entities involved were not officially grain sellers, and lacked relevant experience and knowledge as well as business status with proper licensing and regulatory requirements.
+This was one reason that GLBW often gave grain to end users free of charge rather than selling grain to them; another reason was to help spur value chain development by offsetting the tremendous amount of in-kind staff time that businesses were contributing.
 As Kernza advanced, more professional players with relevant industry knowledge and roles became more engaged.
 Through these early stages, Kernza partners worked together, creatively building a commercialization strategy with the people and resources available.